 Very often sales leaders don’t really understand how to create shareholder value.
 They understand how to hit a number by delivering revenue, but they can’t translate that necessarily to increasing the value of the firm.
 I recently interviewed John DiMarco, Chief Executive Officer for Cedar Document Technologies, a provider of hosted customer communications management services to large enterprises.
 As part of the interview we discussed the different revenue types and how not all revenue is created equal.
-If you want to follow along, download a guide to the discussion and review the Objectives phase on pages 54 – 59 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 John described the different types of revenue that his sales force can deliver.
 The highest value is when his sales force delivers a closed win that includes ongoing transactional services revenue combined with professional services revenue.
 Recurring revenue is what everybody wants to build their business based on in the technology world.
 There’s a real benefit to a recurring revenue model from a stability and a resource standpoint for John’s company.
 The highest value creating event for both the client and his company happens when a new client experiences successful delivery.
 The inclusion of professional services increases the probability of success for the client and the long-term value of the solution.
 This is the type of revenue John wants the sales force to bring in since it’s the core of what drives our value and his ability to deliver and grow future services.